Jessemwangi/countries-bootstrap-starter/README.md

-## Countries App
+## Countries and Weather App
-This app displays a list of countries from restcountries.com and current weather conditions from <a href='https://openweathermap.org/'> OpenWeatherMap </a> .
-To access the list of countries, a user has to be authenticated using Google OAuth.
-Once a user logs in, they can view the list of countries, select their favorite countries, and delete unwanted countries from the list.

-Note that the system does not store data in a database but uses local storage.
-This means that if you change your PC or browser, your data won't be available.
-However, in the second sprint, we plan to merge the app with Firestore to store user data in the cloud.
+A web application that allows users to authenticate with Google OAuth and access a list of countries from restcountries.com, as well as view current weather conditions from OpenWeatherMap.
+The app includes a metric distance calculator that allows users to enter a start and destination and receive a path and distance in kilometers.
+User data is currently stored in local storage, but in the second sprint, the app will be merged with Firestore to store data in the cloud.

+### Features
+        - Google OAuth authentication
+        - List of countries from restcountries.com
+        - Current weather conditions from OpenWeatherMap
+        - Metric distance calculator
+        - User favorite country selection
+        - User country deletion
+        - Local storage for user data (to be replaced with Firestore in the future)

 ### Technologies

 This app was built using the following technologies:

-        - React
+        - React Redux
-        - Redux
+        - local storage
         - JavaScript
         - Google OAuth
-        - Bootstrap
-        - CSS
+        - Bootstrap / CSS
+        - restcountries API | OpenWeatherMap API | GoogleMaps API
         - HTML
+___

 ### Map Functionality
 The app also has map functionality that allows you to select two locations and shows you the favorite route and the distance between the source and destination.